Building in Marakkech

 What To Do In Marrakech: Dine at Al Fassia

 Another Caliph’s House moment presents itself at dinner.
-I’d made a few reservations in advance, and Al Fassia, an all-women run restaurant, was high on my list.
-I know there are two locations so I’m sure to be clear as to the location we would like to go to.
+I’d made a few early reservations, and Al Fassia, an all-women-run restaurant, was high on my list.
+I know there are two locations, so I’m sure to be clear about the location we would like to go.
 Fifteen minutes later, we are dropped off at Al Fassia.

-It’s beautiful.
-Lush, romantic gardens, outdoor nooks—a tranquil oasis.
+It’s a tranquil oasis—lush, romantic gardens and outdoor nooks.
 We walk in and give our name only to discover, you guessed it, we are at the wrong Al Fassia.
 And no, this location has no available tables this evening.
-Deep breath.

 Butcher in the Medina The Medina The Medina archways